-There are many benefits of herbal teas, including relaxation, soothing an upset stomach, and decreased inflammation.
+There are many benefits of drinking herbal teas, including relaxation, soothing an upset stomach, and decreased inflammation.
 After being steeped in hot water, you can drink herbal tea either warm or cold, according to your preference.

 There is such an enormous variety of herbal teas that you can find one for almost any ailment.
 Some of the most commonly used herbal teas are lemongrass, cinnamon, chamomile, eucalyptus, peppermint, hibiscus, ginger, and ginseng.
 Each one of these can aid your health in one way or another.

 No matter where you live, cold and flu season exists.
 And some of you know all-too-well that when it hits, it takes a significant toll on your body.

 Many people use eucalyptus tea as a cold remedy due to its medicinal properties as a respiratory aid.
 Not only does eucalyptus tea help clear nasal passages and boost the immune system, but it also helps prevent your cold from turning into a secondary respiratory infection.

 The antibacterial properties of eucalyptus help fight phlegm and help control coughing.
 Plus you’ll enjoy the cool and minty taste.

 With our growing workloads and endless to-do lists, it’s no wonder so many Americans report feeling frequently stressed.
 Some of the herbal teas known for helping to relax and soothe are chamomile, peppermint and lemon balm tea.